New in Dash v1.0

 . #5 willfind_element

-API call has an implicitly global timeout of twofind_element('#nully-wrapper')
+API call has an implicit global timeout of twofind_element('#nully-wrapper')

 .unittest